-Online casinos are a major part of online betting sites.
-When betting at online casinos, there are chances you could claim a huge amount of Canadian dollars from hitting a progressive jackpot when playing your favourite slots.
+Ontario online casinos are a major part of online betting sites.
+When betting at such platforms, there are chances you could claim a huge amount of Canadian dollars from hitting a progressive jackpot when playing your favourite high RTP slots.

 As long as you're a casual bettor, you don't have to worry about taxes on your winnings.
 Even if you do play regularly, you won't be taxed as long as your winnings are not your primary source of income.
 This applies to all kinds of casino games including the likes of roulette, blackjack, baccarat, poker and craps.

 Do you have to pay taxes on gambling winnings at online sportsbooks?
 No, you don’t!

 Just like casino players, sports bettors don’t have to declare gambling winnings when they file their taxes.
 The rule covers all kinds of sports betting markets.
 Whether you’re up for the moneyline, total, spread bets, or you prefer to risk it all on parlay bets, you don’t have to pay taxes on any lucky hits.
 The exception is if you're a professional gambler that relies on gambling as your daily income.

 There is no doubt that horse racing is a fast-paced game that can turn gamblers into millionaires within minutes.
 If you’re a huge fan of horse racing, you don't have to part away with your lucky winnings on the horse track.

 The fact is, that The Income Tax Act does not require you to report your winnings when you file for taxes though there might be an exception for those without a primary source of income that regularly wins on the tracks.